ci-lab-cz/easydock/README.md

 - all outputs are stored in an SQLite database
 - interrupted calculations can be continued by invoking the same command or by supplying just a single argument (`--output`) - the existing output database
 - `get_sdf_from_dock_db` is used to extract data from output DB
 - all command line arguments and input files are stored in the setup table and the majority of those parameters cannot be changed later.
 This will prevent losing input settings.
 If some changes should be made after DB was created a direct editing the DB can be a solution
+- `easydock_plif` command to calculate PLIFs of docked molecules (by `ProLIF`) and similarity to a reference PLIF

 ### Pipeline